openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_F3Net.md

 To download the pre-trained model or train model by yourself, refer to the [instruction](https://github.com/weijun88/F3Net/blob/master/README.md) in F3Net model repository.
-Here are the instructions on how to obtain F3Net in ONNX* format.
+To obtain F3Net in ONNX* format you need to put script with next code in `src` folder of model repository and run it:
 ```python
 import torch